Kyly/cse136-team-5/pa6/README.md

     * Optimized font-awesome to contain only the icons we use (Post/Ajax).
     * Created Rollbar account and added rollbarjs for client side error tracking.
     * Implemented change password functionality, auto login on register, and error handling for user management.
+- __Sage__
+    * Spend time debugging and fixing queries in postback
+    * Got folders and functionality with addiding a bookmark to a folder woring in ajax and postback
+    * Got favorirtes working in postback/ ajax
+    * Fixed numerous small bugs in the project
+    * Set up of the server environment and database on server
+    * Did the deployment to the server on all projects
+    * Minor fixes to add bookmark in ajax
+    * Minor HTML and CSS tweaks

 Setup
 -----